NeptuneTheKing/SBAEnhanced/README.md

 # SBAEnhanced

-This plugin is an addon to SBA (ScreamingBedwars Addon), which is an addon to ScreamingBedWars Plugin made by ScreamingSandals, it's made to enhance certain elements of SBA such as store, player behavior, events, scoreboard and so on.
+This plugin is a fork of SBA (ScreamingBedwars Addon).
+It is made made to enhance certain elements of SBA.
 Download SBA plugin directly from the Spigot [Spigot](https://www.spigotmc.org/resources/sba-screaming-bedwars-addon-1-9-4-1-18-2.99149/)

 Supported Versions: [1.9.4-26.1]